online4baby/O4B-Tech-Task/README.md

 ## Task

 Build a quantity control to be used on a product or basket page in an e-commerce website.
+The quantity control should be displayed to the user and usable i.e. they can increment and decrement the value, and it should be custom made and not a HTML input of type number.

 ## Spec

 - The quantity should have a maximum value of 10, a minimum of 0, and a starting value of 1
-- The quantity should be displayed to the user
-- The user should be able to increment and decrement the quantity
+- The quantity should be able to be increased and decreased
-- The quantity control should use be custom made and not a HTML input of type number

 ### This Boilerplate